Namespace Terminal.Gui.Drivers

 - InputProcessorImpl<TInputRecord>

 TInputRecord.
-Is responsible for ProcessQueue() and translating into common Terminal.Gui events and data models.
-Runs on the main loop thread.
+Translates driver-specific input into Terminal.Gui events and data models on the main loop thread.

 - NetComponentFactory